 NutriBullet Blender Review

-Pros: Easy to use blender that creates excellent purees, can make large batches, and is easy to clean
+Pros: Easy to use, excellent purees, large batches, easy to clean

-Cons: No cooking feature, takes up counter or storage space, and not portable
+Cons: No cooking feature, not portable, takes up space

 Compare to Similar Products